MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

 - it removes the ``configure`` script since a suitable script can be automatically generated from the provided ``configure.ac`` file using ``autoconf``.
   This follows standard version control practices.
+- various minor fixes
+- it uses an explicitly specified list of training corpus and generation corpus utterance ids rather than trying to autodetect what files are present in a given directory
+- for the generation corpus, it generates from text or utterances files rather than from pre-specified label files

 License
 -------